LxAlessandroLx/epicycloid/README.md

 - down arrow to decrease the number of points
 - right arrow to increase the jump size
 - left arrow to decrease the jump size
+- F key to toggle fullscreen
+- ESC to exit program

 ## Installation
 Install SFML framework